-If anything in the organisation goes wrong (for example, it gets into financial trouble and starts to trade while insolvent, or the organisation operates in breach of work health and safety, or employment laws, or someone starts to defraud the finances), Jenny could be legally responsible.
-It will not be a defence for Jenny to say, 'I wasn't at the meeting when they made that decision' or 'I'm just a volunteer'.
+Jenny could be legally responsible if anything in the organisation goes wrong (for example, if the organisation gets into financial trouble and starts to trade while insolvent, or if the organisation breaches work health and safety laws, employment laws, or someone starts to defraud the organisation's finances).
+It is not a defence for Jenny to say, 'I wasn't at the meeting when they made that decision' or 'I'm just a volunteer'.